-5.2 When the aggregate modem is using a standard interface to the TDM-equipment, the implementation of the echo-back function and the controls through the digital aggregate interface of loops b, c and d are left for further study.

-5.3 The control of loops a, b, c and d should be supervised by a time-out function.
+- 5.2 When the aggregate modem is using a standard interface to the TDM-equipment, the implementation of the echo-back function and the controls through the digital aggregate interface of loops b, c and d are left for further study. - 5.3 The control of loops a, b, c and d should be supervised by a time-out function.
 The time-out function shall automatically open the loop after a specified time period, measured from the closing of the loop.
-The length of the time period is left for further study.
+The length of the time period should be chosen from time intervals 5, 20 or 40 seconds by bilateral agreement between Administrations.